 What is the impact on the bonuses if I am investing in the Vesting Bonus Fund?

 The growth in the Vesting Bonus Fund is smoothed out over the term as the fund aims for moderate growth over the longer term.
 It targets inflation-beating returns over the long term.
 The negative impact on global financial markets due to COVID-19 also affects the assets in the Vesting Bonus Fund and its investment performance.
 Investments in the fund grow through bonuses that Sanlam declares.
 During periods of where the chosen investment assets perform well, a portion of the fund’s growth is not declared as bonuses.
 Instead, it’s held back so that in times of poor investment performance Sanlam can declare bonuses that wouldn’t otherwise have been possible.
 From time to time, and especially in extreme market conditions, this smoothing process can result in significant surpluses or deficits in the investment portfolio.

 What about wills, trusts and the administration of deceased estates?

 Drafting of new wills and trust deeds will continue as usual, but you can also draft a simple will online.
 There might be slight delays with many staff members working from home, and possible challenges with remote access to the company’s systems cannot be ruled out.

 The administration of deceased estates where Sanlam Trust is the executor continues with administrators working remotely.
-It should be noted that the Master’s Office has also closed for the 21 days’ lockdown, which will delay the reporting of deceased estates.

 Should any other situation beyond our control prevent us from keeping to our turnaround times for the above services, we will inform clients as soon as possible.